Alamo Stadium: College football

 Alamo Stadium has also hosted college football games.
 When the stadium opened in 1940, two college football games were held at the newly constructed stadium, Texas A&M's defeat of Tulsa, 41–6, on October 5, and Baylor's defeat of Villanova, 7–0, two weeks later, on October 19.
 The stadium was host to the Texas A&M–Texas Tech football rivalry for eight consecutive games from 1943 through 1950.
 It was also the home of the first bowl game held in San Antonio, the 1947 Alamo Bowl between Hardin–Simmons and Denver.
 The game was a financial failure and a postseason bowl game would not return to San Antonio until the modern incarnation of the Alamo Bowl that began in 1993 and has since been held at the Alamodome.

-St. Mary’s Rattlers
+St. Mary's Rattlers

 For the 1940 and 1941 college football seasons, the St. Mary's Rattlers played their home games at Alamo Stadium.
-Their first game at the stadium was a 51-0 win against Daniel Baker College.
+Their first game, and the first college football game, at the stadium was a 51-0 win against Daniel Baker College on September 26, 1940.
 The Rattlers final college football game was a 7-0 loss to Mississippi Southern.